 While they fell out of favor in America after a while, they deserve a shout out to their later songs "The Stairs", "Beautiful Girl", "The Gift", and "I'm Just A Man."
 And as for their post-Hutchence album Switch, there's "Pretty Vegas" which honestly lead to a well-earned (but brief) comeback and made their stupid reality show worthwhile..

-That Tom Petty's "I Won't Back Down" isn't on this list is madness!
-It's the perfect anthem for people who refuse to be pushed around by the world and for people whom the world is constantly dragging down.
+Tom Petty's "I Won't Back Down" is the perfect anthem for people who refuse to be pushed around by the world and for people whom the world is constantly dragging down.

 The Birthday Massacre.
 "Blue", "Looking Glass", "Under the Stairs", "Goodnight", "Walking With Strangers", "Movie", "Lovers End", "Happy Birthday" and "Play Dead" are only a few of their awesome songs.

-The Dresden Dolls aren't on this page yet?
+The Dresden Dolls.
 "Coin-Operated Boy", "Backstabber", "Girl Anachronism"...
 Amanda Palmer's pounding piano and heartfelt vocals combine with Brian Viglione's awe-inspiring drum work to create punk-cabaret-rock.
 And it is AWESOME.